The Ultimate Guide to Getting Booked as a Guest on ANY Podcast

 Now that you are prepared by framing yourself as an expert with your online presence, creating a one-sheet bio, and preparing a one-sheeter with interview topics and questions, you are ready to start reaching out to podcast hosts.
 So how do you find podcasts?

 First, Jessica said, “To find podcasts that are a good fit for you, the questions that you have to answer are: who is your target audience?
 What kinds of people are going to be the most valuable listeners for your business?
 What is your biggest pain points?”
-How you answer these questions will determine the types of podcasts you will add the most value to.
+How you answer these questions will determine the type of podcast you will add the most value to.

-If you are a real estate investor who’s had a lot of success, for example, and you want to start teaching other people, you will add the most value to investors who are just starting out.
+If you are a real estate investor who’s had a lot of success, for example, and you want to start teaching other people how to do the same, you will add the most value to investors who are just starting out.
 If that is the case, find those podcasts whose listenership are beginners.
-If you are looking for more deals or more private money investors, look for shows that are most established, that are talking to people who have a lot of experience, or that are talking about higher-level real estate topics.
+If you are looking for more deals or more private money investors, look for shows that are more established, that are talking to people who have a lot of experience, or that are talking about higher-level real estate topics.

 Jessica said, “Figure out what your goal is with the podcast interviews, what you want to get out of them, and then find shows that are a good fit.”

-Once you’ve determined your goals and understand what podcasts you want to pursue, Jessica said, “You just go to iTunes and search ‘real estate’ – in fact, you can actually go to iTunes and go through the different categories of podcasts.
+Once you’ve established your goals and what podcasts to pursue, Jessica said, “You just go to iTunes and search ‘real estate’ – in fact, you can actually go to iTunes and go through the different categories of podcasts.
 There’s business, then there’s investing, and there are subcategories, and I believe real estate investing or real estate is one of those subcategories.”

 If you search “real estate” on iTunes, you will find a list of shows that are real estate related.
 Besides finding podcasts that align with your goals, you want to also make sure that 1) they are currently publishing episodes (there is a huge iTunes graveyard full of inactive podcasts) and 2) that they interview people on each episode.